RaasAhsan/raasahsan.github.io/content/posts/effective-fallbacks.md

 Given the complexity that fallbacks, like any other resilience mechanism, introduce to a system, it is important to instrument monitoring, logging and tracing to help understand the behavior of a system when they are invoked.

 ## Conclusion
-Fallbacks can be an effective technique for improving the reliability of a system, but they must be designed and maintained with diligence.
+Fallbacks can be an effective technique for improving the reliability of a system, if designed and maintained with diligence.
 To wrap up the post, here is some advice I encourage others to think about when building fallbacks:
 1. Design simple fallbacks that can produce a useful result if all else fails.
 2. Regularly exercise fallback behavior in an evolving system.
 3. Build reliable fallbacks, but avoid relying on them.